![]() |

 From here we can see what was occurring at the time of the deadlock.
 This is a very simple example, but you can see how this additional information from a trace can help solve the problem.

 When you have a lot of information to go through it is easier to load the data into a SQL Server table and then query the data for the particular timeframe and SPIDs in question.
 This was covered in a Server Side Trace tip.
-Here is a sample query that can help you narrow down the timeframe when the deadlock occurred.
-By changing the date values and the SPIDs to look at you can narrow down what was occurring at the time or right around the time that the deadlock occurred.
+Here is a sample query that you can run after loading the trace data into a table that can help you narrow down the timeframe when the deadlock occurred.
+By changing the date values and the SPIDs, you can narrow down what was occurring at the time or right around the time that the deadlock occurred.

 Next Steps